 Amy is the author of A Perfect Red, a narrative history of the red dye cochineal.
 It garnered high praise from critics and has been published in eight languages.
 In the United States, it won the PEN/Albrand Award for First Nonfiction, and in France it was awarded the Veolia Prix du Livre Environnement.
 Amy’s nonfiction has been featured in Gastronomica, Cricket, Smithsonian.com, and many other publications.

 Amy’s fiction for children includes Virginia Bound, an historical adventure about a boy who is kidnapped and sent to Jamestown.
 Named a Bank Street Best Book of the Year, it won the Beacon of Freedom Award for historical fiction and was a finalist for the Julia Ward Howe Prize, the Virginia Reader’s Choice Award, and the Young Hoosier Book Award.
 The Chantress trilogy, an alternate-history fantasy about a girl who sings magic in a world that forbids it, was praised by Franny Billingsley as “an enchanted read” and hailed by one critic as a potential “female answer to Harry Potter.”

 Amy’s next book, Ra the Mighty: Cat Detective, is a funny mystery set in Ancient Egypt, starring a Pharaoh’s pampered cat and his scarab beetle sidekick.

-Amy grew up in the Adirondack Mountains of New York State and went to Williams College and the University of Wisconsin-Madison.
-As a Marshall Scholar at Oxford, she studied Renaissance Europe, imperial Spain, and colonial Latin America.
-She now lives with her family on the edge of the Cotswolds in England, where she writes, reads, and bakes double-dark-chocolate cake.
+Amy grew up in the Adirondack Mountains of New York State and graduated from Williams College.
+As a Marshall Scholar in Modern History at Oxford, she researched the early chocolate trade under Sir John Elliott.
+She now lives with her family on the edge of the Cotswolds in England, where she writes, bakes, and plots mischief.

 Want to know even more?
 Then check out these links: